jspnote/is-it-a-betrayal/README.md

 # is-it-a-betrayal
-Github is most recently owned by Microsoft
+Github was most recently purchased by Microsoft
-Does it mean that, it can privatize all the "open-source" code to its company?
+Does it mean that, MS can privatize all the "open-source" code to its company?